By: Meghan Yuri Young

 Mark Williams wants to bring the city’s communities to the symphony — and vice versa.
 To do so, the CEO of the Toronto Symphony Orchestra is fostering genuine relationships, opening the doors to Roy Thomson Hall, and revitalizing programming by balancing local and historical.

 If you meet Mark Williams, there’s a good chance you might mistake him for a lifelong Torontonian.
 As the newest CEO of The Toronto Symphony Orchestra (TSO), the Ohio native — who previously held the role of chief artistic and operations officer at The Cleveland Orchestra — has immersed himself in local culture through food, art, and exploration of Toronto.
-Although it hasn’t yet been a year since Mark relocated for this historical promotion as the first Black CEO of a major orchestra in North America, it’s clear he has a deep appreciation for the place he now calls home.
+Along with his historical promotion as the first Black CEO of a major orchestra in North America, it’s clear Mark has a deep appreciation for the place he now calls home.
 It’s an appreciation that’s already seeping into the TSO’s programming and partnerships.
-From the orchestra’s centennial celebrations to intentional community efforts, Mark’s TSO is one for the people.
+Through intentional community efforts, Mark’s TSO is one for the people.

 Meghan Yuri Young: Mark, can you share who you are and what you do?